SansGuidon/bookmarks/README.md

 * [Sven Taylor](https://www.techspot.com/news/80729-complete-list-alternatives-all-google-products.html) - (2019) The complete list of alternatives to all Google products | Parallel universe for the super security conscious
 * [Good Reports](https://goodreports.com/) - There are alternatives to the toxic Big Tech monopolies, and it's important to make the right choices: both to have a better experience online, and to support the teams making superior tools.
 Good Reports was started in October 2020 to raise awareness about better online tools.
 * [switching.software](https://switching.software/) - Ethical, easy-to-use and privacy-conscious alternatives to well-known software
+* [Reddit Favorites](https://redditfavorites.com/android_apps) - What are reddit's favorite Android apps? | From 3.5 billion comments (number from Sept.
+13, 2021)

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests